 If weight, packability, and cost are paramount to you, it’s hard to beat the Platypus Platy bottle.
-This soft-sided, 2-liter bottle tips the scales at an impressively low 1.3 ounces (it makes the Nalgene above look downright hefty by comparison), can be rolled up to a size that fits easily in your hand or nearly any crevice in a full pack, and comes in at just $15.
+This soft-sided, 2-liter bottle tips the scales at an impressively low 1.3 ounces (it makes the Nalgene above look downright hefty by comparison), can be rolled up to a size that fits easily in your hand or nearly any crevice in a full pack, and comes in at just $16.
 It’s especially telling that this bottle has become a very popular option among thru-hikers, who count every ounce to minimize weight and maximize speed over hundreds (and sometimes thousands) of miles.
-And importantly, durability is quite good considering the thickness of the plastic: our Platypus bottles have tagged along on numerous camping and backpacking trips over the years and most have emerged puncture-free.
+And importantly, durability is quite good considering the thickness of the plastic: Our Platypus bottles have tagged along on numerous camping and backpacking trips over the years, and most have emerged puncture-free.

 What you give up in a superlight design like the Platy is a rigid structure.
 The soft plastic doesn’t hold its shape very well—and it gets worse when the bottle is only partially full—which can make pouring water or even drinking from the bottle a job that requires two hands.
 Further, the bottle doesn’t fit easily into a cup holder or side pocket of a backpack, and you often have to maneuver it in.
 In other words, it’s not a practical option for everyday use, but many committed outdoor-goers will appreciate the low weight and compressible build.
-For a similar design from Platypus, check out their SoftBottle collection (we like the carabiner-equipped model below for hanging off a harness while climbing).
+For a similar design from Platypus, check out their SoftBottle collection (we like the carabiner-equipped model for hanging off a harness while climbing).

 See the Platypus Platy 2.0